vzahradnik/vzahradnik-publishing/social-media/2025-12-02/eledo_founder_reflection_post_2025_12_01_2351.md

 My conclusion:

 > **Open-source is not commercial suicide.**
-> Done correctly, it is a competitive advantage.
+> Done correctly, it is a competitive advantage — and one of the strongest tools of moatsecurity.

 My roadmap is similar:
 - publish everything that can be published